dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-databricks-oauth.md

 Databricks OAuth support in dbt Cloud is a [beta feature](/docs/dbt-versions/product-lifecycles#dbt-cloud) and subject to change without notification.
 More updates to this feature coming soon.

 Current limitations:
-- Databricks OAuth applications are in public preview
+- Databrick's OAuth applications are in public preview
 - The current experience requires the IDE to be restarted every hour (access tokens expire after 1 hour - [workaround](https://docs.databricks.com/en/integrations/manage-oauth.html#override-the-default-token-lifetime-policy-for-dbt-core-power-bi-or-tableau-desktop))

 :::